This section explains concepts such as trust accounting, recording fees (WIP) and billing client’s.

 For example, a bunny usually indicates that there is something invalid about the data.
 For example, a matter cannot be opened for a client that didn’t yet exist.

 Another kind of animal that might appear is the Llama.
-Llama’s are the most vague, and often indicates there is a bug in the system, or we’ve encountered a situation that the system wasn’t expecting at all.
+Llama’s are the most vague, and often indicate there is a bug in the system, or we’ve encountered a situation that the system wasn’t expecting at all.
 If you do see a llama, it’s time to contact support.
 (Although all llama errors do get automatically sent to our central ‘Sentry’ system for us to analyse and resolve, so we might already know about it.
 But all additional information is helpful.)

 The border collie occurs when the address (URL) is incorrect - this could be due to a broken link or incorrect parameters or perhaps a link getting garbled or cut off in an email - or partially cut-and-paste.
 If you followed a link from within LawPracticeZA please contact our support so we can fix it.
 If you followed a link from another website please tell them so they can fix it.